 Our board of directors currently comprises seven directors divided into three classes with staggered three-year terms.
-There is currently one director in Class I, three directors in Class II and three directors in Class III.
-The term of office of our Class I director, Frank E. Dangeard, will expire at the 2018 annual meeting of stockholders.
+There are currently two directors in Class I, three directors in Class II and three directors in Class III.
+The term of office of our Class I directors, Frank E. Dangeard and Gilbert S. Palter, will expire at the 2018 annual meeting of stockholders.
 The term of office of our Class II directors, John A. Amster, Geoffrey T. Barker and Steven L. Fingerhood, will expire at this year's Annual Meeting.
 The term of office of our Class III directors, Shelby W. Bonnie, Sanford R. Robertson and Thomas O. Ryder, will expire at the 2017 annual meeting of stockholders.
 There are no family relationships among any of our directors or executive officers.
-Mr. Barker, a Class II director, has notified the board of directors that he will resign from the board of directors effective the date of our 2016 Annual Meeting of Stockholders.
+It is our policy to encourage nominees for director to attend the Annual Meeting.
+Randy Komisar, formerly a Class I director, resigned from the board of directors effective June 9, 2015, and Mr. Barker, a Class II director, has notified the board of directors that he will resign from the board of directors effective July 8, 2016, the date of the Company's 2016 Annual Meeting of Stockholders.